Table of Contents

 List New Items Regularly

-Once you’ve launched your Depop shop, you need to keep it well-stocked with new items so there’s always something fresh for customers to snap up.
+Once you’ve launched your Depop shop, you need to keep it well-stocked with new items so there’s always something fresh for customers to snap up, even if second hand.
 List new items regularly so that when you start selling goods, your shop is still well-stocked.
 Make sure to announce new product lines and restocks across your social channels.
 Not sure what to stock next?
 Take a look at recent social media fashion trends to see what’s hot right now.

 Be Inspired By Your Favourite Depop Shops